Sar'a: British Mandate

-In the 1945 statistics the population of Saris was 340, all Muslims, who owned 4,967 dunams of land according to an official land and population survey.
+In the 1945 statistics the population of Sar'a was 340, all Muslims, who owned 4,967 dunams of land according to an official land and population survey.
 Of the land, 194 dunams were plantations and irrigable land and 2,979 were for cereals, while 16 dunams were built-up (urban) land.

 1948 war

 Sar'a was captured by Israel's Harel Brigade on July 13–14, 1948, during the offensive Operation Dani in the 1948 Arab-Israeli War.
 Many of the inhabitants had already fled, as the village had been on the front lines since April.
 Those who had remained fled when the mortar barrages from the approaching Harel columns began; the few that stayed throughout the assault were later expelled.
 The village's inhabitants fled the village towards various West Bank refugee camps, including Qalandiya.